rgynn/klottr/README.md

 # klottr backend

 Service in the same vein as hackernews or reddit.
 Threads, comments, users, upvotes.
-Content posted by users to site only available for 24h.
+Content posted by users to site only available for a week.

 ## Required .env file to run locally